 Image shows the precarious situation of the Brown Family Vault, with openings and unstable footings.

-Work began on Monday 14 April 2014, to preserve the grave and a crane was bought in on the Tuesday to delicately lift the stone work by way of slings, and reinforced concrete repairs are now being done to stabilise the ground above the crypt.
+Work began on Monday 14 April 2014, to preserve the grave and a crane was bought in on the Tuesday to delicately lift the stone work by way of slings, and reinforced concrete repairs were done to stabilise the ground above the crypt.
 We have taken videos and photos of the operation.
-The grave will then be reconstructed as it was, with as little change as possible to its original appearance.
+The grave was then reconstructed as it was, with as little change as possible to its original appearance.
 Due to the wet weather, work was put off for a week.
 On Monday morning, at the site meeting Bernard commented on the instability and rocking movement of the grave stones, and how perilous the situation had become.
 The deterioration was so serious that it was worrying whether the grave would cave into the huge hole that had opened beneath before work would commence the next day.
-The soil around the grave is so wet and boggy at the moment and Bernard and his offsider Chris have constructed a wire fence to keep sightseers from getting too close.
+The soil around the grave was so wet and boggy that Bernard and his offsider Chris constructed a wire fence to keep sightseers from getting too close.

 Crane Lift, with Bernard Kelly directing operations

-Geoff Rundle, our son Rowan Rundle and our West Highland Cemetery Scout, Roy
+Bernard working on the grave whilst, my husband Geoff Rundle, our son Rowan Rundle and our West Highland Cemetery Scout, Roy look on.

 Each piece of the sarcophagus had to be removed separately, stored and cleaned

 Crypt interior showing vaulted ceiling of the Brown Family Monument above and below, showing brick construction.